 Consequences of Ignoring Safety Standards

 Ignoring safety standards can lead to severe dangers such as electric shocks, burns, and equipment damage.
 These incidents can cause not only physical injuries but also significant legal consequences, including liability and heavy fines.
 Adhering to safety standards is therefore essential to minimize the risk of accidents and meet legal requirements, especially for switchgear and busbar systems, which are indispensable in many industries.
+Failure to properly calculate current density copper busbar ratings or to respect IEC 61439 temperature rise limits busbars copper current density specifications can result in catastrophic failures, including fire hazards and complete system shutdowns.

 Conclusion